python-be/python-be.github.io/README.md

 # Python - The Belgian Community

-As said, [Python.be](www.python.be) is your go-to-place for everything Python in Belgium.
+[Python.be](www.python.be) is your go-to-place for everything Python in Belgium.

 Python has achieved remarkable popularity across the world and there are several events taking place from time to time.